 - Dark leafy vegetables such as spinach

 Some people struggle to get enough iron from their diets alone so it’s possible to take iron oral sprays to help the iron get straight into your bloodstream.
-If you’re not sure whether you’re suffering from an iron deficiency, you can take an at-home test.
+If you’re concerned about whether you’re suffering from an iron deficiency, you can take an at-home iron test to make sure.

-Vitamin C is a water-soluble vitamin and helps to support the cellular functions of the innate and adaptive immune systems.
-As a water-soluble vitamin, your body will only keep a short reserve of vitamin C so it’s important to take supplements regularly or eat foods containing the vitamin regularly such as:
+Vitamin C is a water-soluble type of vitamin with many health benefits.
+Vitamin C supports the immune system by contributing to the cellular functions of the innate and adaptive immune systems.
+As a water-soluble vitamin, your body will only keep a short reserve, so it’s important to take vitamin C supplements regularly.

 - Sweet and white potatoes

-It’s important to include plenty of these foods in your daily diet but, if you still struggle to get enough vitamin C, most multivitamin supplements contain vitamin C so this can be an easier way to ensure your body has enough.
+It’s important to include plenty of these foods in your daily diet to see vitamin C benefits.
+If you do still struggle to get enough vitamin C, most multivitamin supplements contain vitamin C, which can be an easier way to ensure your body has enough.